rckly888/midterm/README.md

 *What is the problem you're trying to solve?*

 ## Target Audience
-*Who is your target audience?
-Describe in detail*
+This website is for adults who are interested in learning violin but don't know where to begin.

 ### User Stories
 **Outline 2-3 user stories.
 Describe how they find out, engage and come back to your site.
 Provide rationale.**